-The average pay for a Subsea Engineer is £47.74 per hour.
+The average salary for a Subsea Engineer in United Kingdom is £46,360.

 - Develop plans and identify materials for subsea installations.